ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/set-index-priority.dotnet.markdown

   By default, RavenDB prioritizes processing requests over indexing,
   so indexing threads start with a lower priority than request-processing threads.

-* Use `SetIndexesPriorityOperation` to increase or lower the index thread priority.
+* Use `SetIndexesPriorityOperation` to raise or lower the index thread priority.

 * **Indexes scope**:
   Index priority can be set for both static and auto indexes.